Gkcloud5/Better-future/Learning/Network/02-Internet/04-CDN/05-Content Delivery Network.md

 #### How does a CDN work?

-* a CDN is a network of servers linked together with the goal of delivering content as quickly
+* a CDN is a network of servers linked together with the goal of delivering content as quickly, cheaply, reliably and securely as possible.
+*